 The PREPS Program is currently administered by the GLO under FEMA PA.
-The program provides immediate, temporary repairs to homes that sustained less than \$17,000 in FEMA-
+The program provides immediate, temporary repairs to homes that sustained less than \$17,000 in FEMA-Verified Loss.

-Verified Loss.
 FEMA determines applicants eligible for the PREPS program.
 FEMA closed the application period for FEMA IA assistance at the end of November 2017.
 As a PA program, FEMA will cover 90 percent of the expenses, and the GLO will use up to \$35,000,000 of this allocation to cover repairs conducted on homes.

 - a.
 Allocation for Activity: \$22,587,890.70 - i.
-At least eighty (80) percent of funds must address unmet need in the HUD-MID areas (counties and ZIP codes); - ii.
+At least eighty (80) percent of funds must address unmet need in the HUD-MID areas (counties and ZIP codes);

+ii.
 Up to twenty (20) percent of funds may address unmet need in the State MID counties and counties minus their HUD "MID ZIP codes.

-- Any remaining funds within the State MID counties and counties minus its HUD MID ZIP codes funds will be reallocated to the HUD MID (counties and ZIP codes); - c.
+- i.
+As appropriate and available, any remaining funds within this program will be reallocated to the Disaster Recovery Reallocation Program (DRRP) established in 2024. - c.
 Eligible Applicants: Approved FEMA Project Worksheet. - d.
 Eligible Activity: Payment of non-Federal share required in connection with a Federal grant-in-aid program; HCDA Section 105(a)(9) - e.
 National Objective: Urgent Need. - f.
 Timeframe: The program ended at the end of June 2018.